robertdj/r-dockerfiles/README.md

 # Shiny

-The shiny image contains a Shiny server installed from source as [described in the Shiny server's wiki](https://github.com/rstudio/shiny-server/wiki/Building-Shiny-Server-from-Source).
+The shiny image contains a Shiny server installed from source as [described in Shiny server's wiki](https://github.com/rstudio/shiny-server/wiki/Building-Shiny-Server-from-Source).

 The configuration file `shiny-server.conf` is very basic:
 It exposes the Shiny server at port 3838 and includes some example apps.